Do you ever feel like you aren’t enough?

 What determines self-worth?

 Self-worth isn’t determined by anything external.
-Your worth isn’t defined by how much money you make, how much you weigh, nor what your family or partner think of you.
+Your worth isn’t defined by how much money you make, how much you weigh, or what your family or partner thinks of you.
 And your value doesn’t go down if you have flaws or insecurities.

 The truth is self-worth isn’t something you need to prove to yourself or others.
 Self-worth is something that you recognize, know, and believe.

 Imagine recognizing your innate value, just as you are.
 And that nothing and no one can add or take away from your inherent worth.
 Because that’s the truth!

 Now that you understand what self-worth is and the importance of strengthening it, let’s explore how to embody the loving truth about your worth and value.

 Step 1 – Recognize the Cost: When you act from a place of thinking you are “not enough”, there is a cost.
 It may cost you your health, your happiness, or your relationships.
 What is it costing you to hold onto the belief that you aren’t good enough?

 Step 2 – Practice Awareness: Next strengthen your awareness of when you are acting (or not acting) from a place of feeling not enough, unworthy, or de-valued.
 Be a good observer of when you are driven by fear, shame, or guilt vs. recognizing the truth about your worth and value.